hanissuhaimi/CSCI-4311-Cat-API-Goup-6/README.md

 Project Members

-Farahiyyah binti Munawwar Hidayat (2116780)\n
+Farahiyyah binti Munawwar Hidayat (2116780)
-Hanis Karmila binti Suhaimi (2113412)\n
+Hanis Karmila binti Suhaimi (2113412)
-Husna Ezzah binti Mohd Fakhrurrazi (2110942)\n
+Husna Ezzah binti Mohd Fakhrurrazi (2110942)
 Farah Izzah Wong binti Abdul Rahman Wong (2111188)

 Project Explanation

 Summary:
-This application or feature allows users to interact with a collection of cat images in a structured manner.\n Users can click on an image to view detailed information such as breed, age, and description.\n Additionally, they have the option to mark images as favorites, which can later be viewed in a dedicated Favorites section.\n The functionality includes navigating through images using a "Next" button, providing a seamless experience for users to explore, view details, add to favorites, and revisit their favorite cat images.
+This application or feature allows users to interact with a collection of cat images in a structured manner.
+Users can click on an image to view detailed information such as breed, age, and description.
+Additionally, they have the option to mark images as favorites, which can later be viewed in a dedicated Favorites section.
+The functionality includes navigating through images using a "Next" button, providing a seamless experience for users to explore, view details, add to favorites, and revisit their favorite cat images.

 Objective:
 The primary objective of the Cat API Project is to provide a practical example of building a Flutter app that interacts with an external API to retrieve and showcase cat images.
-The project demonstrates proficiency in the following key areas:\n
+The project demonstrates proficiency in the following key areas:
 Widget Usage:
 Utilizing Flutter widgets to design a user interface that displays a list of cat images.\n HTTP Library Integration: